baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

-- Success rate is measured as successes/round
+- Success rate is measured as successes/round (number of successes normalized by rounds)
-- The best success rates (78%, 76%) corresponds to:
+- The best success rates (79%) corresponds [alpha: 0.10, gamma: 0.90, epsilon: 0.50 ]
+- Most other condtiions are in the range of 66 - 72%
+- The worst performing conditions had rates of 39 and 58%, respectively corresponding to
     + [alpha: 0.10, gamma: 0.90, epsilon: 0.10 ]
-    + [alpha: 0.5, gamma: 0.90, epsilon: 0.10]
+    + [alpha: 0.25, gamma: 0.90, epsilon: 0.10 ]

-- The remaining conditions are 10 - 19% lower than the top conditions.
+ Generally speaking the higher performing conditions correspond to those with higher epsilon, suggesting that a larger exploration rate is not conducive to success over 100 trials.
+It would be interesting to see how exploration would contribute to long terms success with a set of trials much greater than 100.

 #### Success Count